Meet the FareShare Yorkshire team:

 Gareth has been FareShare Yorkshire’s Chief Executive since 2013 and working with the Board of Trustees has the overall responsibility for the leadership, management and strategic direction of the charity.
 Gareth is excited about the growth plans for the charity over the coming months and years to ensure that FareShare Yorkshire plays a major part in tackling Food Insecurity issues and ensuring everyone has access to the food they deserve.

 Keely joined FareShare Yorkshire in 2015 as an apprentice operative.
-As a Shift Supervisor she oversaw and mentored our employability trainees, ensuring that quality surplus food was sorted, logged, picked, packed and dispatched for hundreds of Community Food Members.
-Now as our Warehouse Coordinator in Barnsley she supports the rapid growth of our operations so more frontline charities can benefit.
+She then became Shift Supervisor overseeing and mentoring our employability trainees.
+As Warehouse Coordinator, she supported the rapid growth of our operations so more frontline charities can benefit.
+She is now the Barnsley Warehouse Manager.